 The program is onsite and online.
-Participants are required to be present in Raleigh, North Carolina on the first two days and last day of class.
-A day-long class mid-course will be held in Raleigh and also be available online.
-The majority of the course topics will be a recorded 2-hour or less webinar that may be retrieved at a later time.
+Participants are required to be present in Raleigh, North Carolina on the three days and last day of the course.
+The rest of the course topics will be an online 2-hour or less webinar that may be retrieved at a later time.
 This provides more flexibility to those who cannot attend the live online session.

 Expectations and Outcomes:

-Participants will be required to attend 90% of the class, pass the short quizzes and submit a group project and a 5-10 page document of their project to complete the program.
+Participants will be required to attend 90% of the class, present a group project and a 5-10 page document of their project to complete the program.
 Successful students receive a non-degree certificate from NC State University.